UP-Algorithm-Plus-Plus/CPP-Crash-Course-2425A/Week_2/Part3.md

  - Example: `input: 1 2 3 4 5 6 7 8 9` `output: 1 2 4 5 7 8 3 6 9`
 - [ ] Using the lambda functions for STL sorting algorithm.
 Sort a vector of integers such **even numbers are sorted in ascending** order and **odd numbers are sorted in descending order**, and **even numbers are treated smaller than odd numbers**.
  - Example: `input: 5 2 6 1 3 4` `output: 2 4 6 5 3 1`

+You can send me the code on discord!!

 ## Summary